Sigmmma/c20/src/content/h1/guides/map-making/level-creation/bsp-troubleshooting/readme.md

 This is usually fixed by deleting any accidental leftover faces present after stitching together multiple objects (e.g. a base to the ground) and by avoiding connecting the edges of two shapes by a single edge.

-Another common cause for this error is incorrect level [scale][scale]; Tool merges together vertices which are very close together (within 0.1 JMS units) and may interpret many faces as sharing a common edge when in Blender they don't.
+Another common cause for this error is incorrect level [scale](~scale); Tool merges together vertices which are very close together (within 0.1 JMS units) and may interpret many faces as sharing a common edge when in Blender they don't.
 Remember that with default JMS export settings, 1 Blender meter = 1 JMS unit and the Chief is 70 JMS units tall.
 Make sure you are modeling the level at the correct scale

 ![](couldnt_update_edge.mp4)
 ![](couldnt_update_edge_2.mp4)